Wiiiyaah/1DV610_L3/README.md

 - Upload the files in this project to the chosen server (either local or to the web hotel)
 - Open up the uploaded directory/URL in your browser
 - VOILA!
 Everything should be ready to try!

+## TO-DO/Not implemented
+- Connecting to MySQL-database
+- Don't use hardcoded example credentials
+- Use the database to register/store users and credentials (salted and hashed)

 ## Extra Use-Cases